ethereum-optimism/optimism/README.md

 ├── <a href="./packages">packages</a>
 │   ├── <a href="./packages/common-ts">common-ts</a>: Common tools for building apps in TypeScript │   ├── <a href="./packages/contracts-bedrock">contracts-bedrock</a>: Bedrock smart contracts.
-│   ├── <a href="./packages/contracts-periphery">contracts-periphery</a>: Peripheral contracts for Optimism
 │   ├── <a href="./packages/core-utils">core-utils</a>: Low-level utilities that make building Optimism easier │   ├── <a href="./packages/chain-mon">chain-mon</a>: Chain monitoring services
 │   ├── <a href="./packages/fault-detector">fault-detector</a>: Service for detecting Sequencer faults